Spicy Lentils with Spinach

 Can I make this in a pressure cooker?

 Yes.
-Sauté aromatics using the sauté function, then add lentils, broth, and spices.
+Sauté aromatics using the sauté function, then add lentil nutrition facts, broth, and spices.
 Cook on high pressure for 7 minutes, quick‑release, stir in spinach, and finish with lemon.

 What’s the best way to keep the spinach bright green?